open-telemetry/opentelemetry-js/README.md

 ## Documentation

-For detailed documentation of the OpenTelemetry API, see [the documentation][docs], if you want to access the documentation for the latest master use [this][generate-api-documentation].
+For detailed documentation of the OpenTelemetry API, see [the documentation][docs], if you want to access the documentation for the latest master commit use [this command][generate-api-documentation].

 ## Quick start